Pure Reason Revolution: Reunion

 On 12 October 2018, Pure Reason Revolution were announced as co-headliners of the Midsummer Prog Festival to be held in June 2019 at the Openluchtheater, Valkenburg, Netherlands.
 Jon Courtney and Chloe Alper were the only members of the band to return.
 They released a new album, Eupnea, in April 2020 on InsideOut, which was stylistically closer to their first release.
 The band were also scheduled to appear at "Prog in the Park" as part of the Ramblin Man Fair in Maidstone, Kent, England on 18 July 2020.

-The band are next releasing Above Cirrus on 6 May 2022 on InsideOutMusic.
-Courtney and Alper are joined by Greg Jong, who has re-joined the band.
+The band released Above Cirrus on 6 May 2022 on InsideOutMusic.
+Courtney and Alper are joined by Greg Jong, who re-joined the band.

+Coming Up to Consciousness was released in 2024, with Courtney and Jong, but without Alper.
+The album features new vocalist Annicke Shireen.

 Critical reaction

 Rick Wakeman has given the band a favourable review.